 What is synthetic milk?
 Is it more sustainable and healthier than cow’s milk?

 When it comes to health, we still don't know much about the nutritional value of synthetic drinks.
-They're still being developed and the technology keeps changing.[1]
-On the other hand, real dairy products like milk, cheese, and yogurt have been extensively researched.
+They're still being developed, and the technology keeps changing.1 On the other hand, real dairy products like milk, cheese, and yoghurt have been extensively researched.
 They provide a unique mix of nutrients, like calcium, B vitamins, high-quality protein, iodine, magnesium, potassium, carbs, fatty acids, and other helpful substances.
-That's why milk, cheese and yoghurt are considered a powerhouse of nutrients in the Australian diet, and they're affordable too!
+That's why milk, cheese and yoghurt are considered a powerhouse of nutrients in the Australian diet, (and they're affordable too!).

-As for sustainability, a recent study found that the environmental impact (specifically the carbon and water scarcity footprint, for those in the know) of synthetic milk proteins and dairy proteins is similar.
-This is because making synthetic proteins requires energy from things like sugar and electricity[2].
-But there's still more research needed to fully understand how synthetic drinks compare to cow's milk when it comes to things like nutrition, cost, and environmental effects.
+As for sustainability?
+A recent study found that the environmental impact (specifically the carbon and water scarcity footprint) of synthetic milk proteins and dairy proteins is similar.
+This is because making synthetic proteins requires energy from sources like sugar and electricity.2 But there's still more research needed to fully understand how synthetic drinks compare to cow’s milk when it comes to things like nutrition, cost, and environmental effects.

-If you want to learn more about how Australian dairy products are working towards sustainability, you can check out Dairy Australia's Sustainability Framework.
+If you’re curious about how Australian dairy products are working towards sustainability, you can check out the Australian Dairy Sustainability Framework in the Industry and Sustainability section of the website.

 References